Mahider78/GitHubCloneProject/README.md

-This is the description of my repo
+This is the GitHubCloneProject.
+Objective of Task 2: Branching and Resolving Merge Conflicts Modification in main branch.